Hotel Guest Experience and Customer Service

 It’s hard to imagine a time when hotels could get away with charging for internet.
 Nowadays, free Wi-Fi is not only expected but required.

 90% of hotel guests surveyed indicated that the ability to access a hotel’s Wi-Fi is ‘very important.’
-As more guests opt to travel with laptops, smartphones, and wearables, hotels must make sure their Wi-Fi is equipped to handle the extra bandwidth needed by all these devices.
+As more guests opt to travel with laptops, smartphones, and wearables, owners must make sure their hotel Wi-Fi is equipped to handle the extra bandwidth needed by all these devices.

 13. Install “green” technology to your advantage